pyglet/pyglet/doc/programming_guide/migration.rst

 All widget events now dispatch the widget instance itself as the first argument.

 This is similar to how Controller/Joystick events are implemented.
-It allows you to re-use a single handler functions across multiple widgets without "forgetting" which widget dispatched an event.
+It allows you to reuse a single handler functions across multiple widgets without "forgetting" which widget dispatched an event.

 Button Argument Names